-- Teaching Certificate in Matching Area (Middle, Adolescence)
+- 1. Teaching certificate in matching area (Middle, Adolescence)

-- 2. Transcripts from all previous colleges attended (3.00 GPA is the working standard)
+- Transcripts from all previous colleges attended (3.0 GPA out of 4.0 is the working standard)

 - 3. References (2)

 - a.
 Ability to do graduate work

 - b.
 Success as a teacher

 - 4. Interview

 - 5. Writing sample

 - 6. Additional information, if requested by program director.

 DIFF 510 3

-Technology for Educators and Counselors

-EDUC 500 3
+Differentiated Instructional Strategies EDUC 500 Research Methods 3

-Research Methods

 READ 501 3

-Theories and Foundations of Literacy

-READ 512 3

-Adolescent Literature

-READ 525 3

-Literacy in the Secondary School
+Theories and Foundations of Literacy READ 525 Literacy in the Secondary School 3

 READ 540 (offered on SBU campus only) 3

-Supervision and Curriculum Issues in Literacy
+Supervision and Curriculum Issues in Literacy READ 550 Literacy Instruction for Linguistically and Culturally 3

-READ 560 3
+Diverse Learners READ 560 3

-Literacy in the Content Areas 7

-READ 570 3
+Literacy in the Content Areas READ 570 3

-Assessment and Diagnosis of Literacy 7

-READ 585 3
+Assessment and Diagnosis of Literacy READ 585 3

 Literacy Instruction for Individuals and Small Groups - Adolescence

-- Addiescence READ 595 3
+READ 595 3

-Clinical Practicum in Literacy - Adolescence

-READ 599 0
+Clinical Practicum in Literacy - Adolescence READ 599 Literacy Coaching Internship 0

-Literacy Coaching Internship ,

-,
+Literacy coaching internship